Key takeaways:

 Hi [Name],

-Please submit Draft v2 and have it completed by the end of day (EOD) Friday, 11:59 PM ET (Oct 17).
+Please submit Draft v2 by end of day (EOD) Friday, 11:59 PM ET (Mar 14).
 For clarity, EOD = end of calendar day.
+We’ll review Saturday morning.

 Thanks!